 - Remember that feeling better does not always equal clinical remission.
 When you come across testimonials from people who’ve tried a new diet or supplement to “heal” their IBD, remember that symptomatic relief doesn’t mean any actual healing took place.
-It’s also common for people to experience the placebo effect when trying something new and they often misplace their reduced symptoms with the change they’ve made.
+It’s also common for people to experience the placebo effect when trying something new, and they often misplace their reduced symptoms with the change they’ve made.

 - Always look for sources for claims when reading an article.
-A lack of sources often means poor information, and low-quality sources usually mean a bias or lack of understanding.
+A lack of sources typically means poor information, and low-quality sources usually mean a bias or lack of understanding.
 If the author of an article you’ve read can be reached for questions, ask them to provide sources for any claims you’re curious about exploring.

 - Nothing is easy when it comes to treating serious chronic illness.
-If an ebook claims to have an “easy cure” for your illness, it’s probably bullshit.
+If an e-book claims to have an “easy cure” for your illness, it’s probably bullshit.
 Even with the best treatments we have available, there may be a lot of trial and error before things get better.

 - Find treatments that have a proven track record.
 Ideally, you’ll want to gravitate towards treatments that have been shown to provide benefits in multiple studies with large groups of patients living in different countries.